BabylonJS/Documentation/content/features/featuresDeepDive/lights/shadows.md

 shadowGenerator.getShadowMap().renderList.push(torus);
 ```

-Introduced with babylon.js v3.1, there are two new helper functions to deal with shadow casters:
+Introduced with Babylon.js v3.1, there are two new helper functions to deal with shadow casters:

 - `addShadowCaster(mesh, includeDescendants)`: Helper function to add a mesh and its descendants to the list of shadow casters
 - `removeShadowCaster(mesh, includeDescendants)`: Helper function to remove a mesh and its descendants from the list of shadow casters

-And finally, you will have to define where the shadows will be displayed... by setting a mesh parameter to true:
+And finally, you will have to define where the shadows will be displayed by setting a mesh parameter to true:

 ```javascript
 ground.receiveShadows = true;